 Having an open floor plan likely means that your big Christmas tree is visible from just about anywhere—living room, dining room and kitchen.
 So make sure the tree includes some large-scale decorations that will make an impact when seen from a distance.

 To make an open-plan living space feel warm and inviting, create charming little scenes within spacious rooms.
-A tabletop is a great place to do that.
-This everyday coffee table takes on rustic Christmas spirit with the addition of a lighted red Christmas lantern in a galvanized pail and a tabletop tree placed in the bed of a toy truck.
+A built-in wall shelf is a great place to do that.
+Accent everyday items with the addition of Santa and deer figurines, white trees with berries, ornaments, wrapped gift boxes and Santa's mailbox.

 Raise the Level of Dining Table Decor

 Thinking vertically is a smart approach when decorating an open-plan living space for the holidays.
 Long, open rooms have a natural horizontal orientation, so adding height to any display of Christmas decor will help it stand out.
 That goes for the dining table, where a built-up centerpiece makes holiday meals even more memorable.
-This striking version features LED candles and copper mini succulent planters set atop cut logs of varying heights.
+This striking version features LED candles on a stand to add height, while ornaments, live greens, pinecones, a ceramic deer and poinsettias complete the look.

-The kitchen island is typically a magnet for family members and guests, but you can make it even more inviting by reserving one corner for a festive touch of holiday decor.
-For example, this tiered array mimics the shape and spirit of a tabletop Christmas tree, including greenery and a mix of ornaments.
+The couch is typically a magnet for family members and guests, but you can make it even more inviting by reserving one corner for a festive touch of holiday decor, like these seasonal accent pillows.

 Make sure your Christmas tree is not only big enough for your open-plan living space, but also bright enough—don’t skimp on lights!
 A brightly lit tree really dazzles at night.